SouthGreenPlatform/VcfHunter/README.md

 *Options:*

     --conf: Conf file containing vcf location (one per chromosome or a single vcf for all chromosomes),
+	--vcf: Path to uniq vcf file. (--conf and --vcf are mutually exclusive).
+If --vcf option is passed, --conf will beomited
 	--origin: A 2 column file containing accession name (col1), origin/group (Col2),
 	--ploidy: Accession ploidy (integer).
 If not all accessions have the same ploidy, this is not a problem.
 This ploidy information is only used to draw vertical lines in the coverage plot that help to identify ploidy change,